ArpitaDeb/arpitadeb-share-n-care-depot/client/Capstone Proposal.md

 Featured items showcased on the main page for easy browsing.
 Can search items/ Category filters/ sort items enabling users to find specific items quickly.
-Like/favorite functionality for users to save items for future reference by creating a profile.
-Direct messaging capability for expressing interest in items.

 Registered users can borrow up to three items simultaneously to ensure fair access for all.The length of borrowing time is flexible, and if you still need the item after the due date, just let us know.
 Renewals are always accommodated as long as no one else has requested or reserved the item.
 Return the borrowed item.
 That’s it!
 When you’re done with the item or when the due date arrives, simply drop it off for the next borrower to use.
-Items can be returned directly to any of our locations, everyday evning 5 to 7pm.
+Items can be returned directly to our location, everyday evning 5 to 7pm.
-Option for users/donors to donate funds for facility maintenance using their cards.

 Admin privileges include: